rmraya/Stingray/README.md

 The version of Stingray included in the official installers from [Stingray's Home Page](https://www.maxprograms.com/products/stingray.html) can be used at no cost for 7 days requesting a free Evaluation Key.

-Subscription Keys are issued to be used by one person in one computer.
-They cannot be shared or transferred to a different machine.
+Subscription Keys cannot be shared or transferred to a different machine.

 Subscription version includes unlimited email support at tech@maxprograms.com